 In mid-December 2000, the United States and Russia signed an agreement outlining the types of information that would be exchanged in the newly-formed Joint Data Exchange Center (JDEC) near Moscow.
 This agreement establishes a pre-launch and post-launch notification system for ballistic missile and space launches and designed to reduce the risk that a test, experiment, or space launch, could be misread as a ballistic missile attack.
 Some critics of the planned center argued it would hinder U.S. access to space by requiring that notifications before launches, but the military space community reportedly reviewed all the provisions and approved of the plan because it allows for exceptions to the notification requirement in the interest of national security.
 Most experts hoped the center, which is to be based in an old school building near Moscow, would begin operations in 2001.
 However, the building's renovations have not yet begun.
 Disagreements between the United States and Russia about tax issues, along with a general cooling in the relationship between the two countries, have been cited as reasons for the delay.
+Congress authorized funding for the JDEC in 2002, but withheld 50% of the funds until Russia and the United States reach a cost-sharing agreement and an agreement on taxes and liability for U.S. participants.

 Alert Rates for Strategic Nuclear Weapons.
-Many analysts argue that Russia's aging satellite and communication systems, when combined with the high alert rates for U.S.

-and Russian nuclear forces (both can launch on very short notice), increase the possibility of a nuclear attack.
+Many analysts argue that Russia's aging satellite and communication systems, when combined with the high alert rates for U.S. and Russian nuclear forces (both can launch on very short notice), increase the possibility of a nuclear attack.
 Many analysts note that Russia may lack complete information about the status of U.S. forces and, therefore, might interpret ambiguous events as a missile launch.
-The agreement on sharing early warning data seeks to address this problem by providing Russia with information about ambiguous events.
-Some in the United States, such as Bruce Blair and former Senator Sam Nunn, have proposed that the United States and Russia go further and "de-alert" their nuclear weapons.
+The agreement on sharing early warning data seeks to address this problem by providing

+Russia with information about ambiguous events.
+Some in the United States, such as Bruce Blair and former Senator Sam Nunn, have proposed that the United States and Russia "dealert" their nuclear weapons.
 They argue that, if U.S. weapons were not on alert, Russia would be less likely to assume that it were under attack if it detected ambiguous activities.
 In addition, if Russia took its forces off alert, it would not have to loosen controls over them to ensure their launch in a crisis because the missiles would not be ready to be launched in a crisis.
 Those who support de-alerting have outlined several different measures, from removing warheads from missiles and storing them separately, to removing launch keys from control centers or removing critical data from launch computers.

-Those who oppose the idea of "de-alerting" argue that it will undermine, not enhance stability.
+Those who oppose "de-alerting" argue that it will undermine, not enhance stability.
 They note that warheads in a few storage depots may be far more vulnerable to a preemptive attack than warheads deployed on hundreds of missiles in hardened silos.
 They also argue that each side might feel compelled to "re-alert" its forces quickly if it suspected that the other side had started the process, and that this could lead to a destabilizing "alert" race, with each trying to gain an advantage over the other.
 Finally, some have noted that officials in Russia have shown no interest in this proposal; instead, some Russians have argued that "de-alerting" appears to be a U.S. attempt to disarm Russian missiles.